dxw/contracts/agreements/employment.md

     2. You will be paid pro rata as follows: the number of days you have worked each month will be divided by the number of weekdays (Monday to Friday) in the same month, the resulting fraction will be multiplied by one twelfth of the equivalent full time annual salary to give the amount of pay you are entitled to in that month.

 6. ### Fixed part-time staff
-    1. If your pay is specified as being *fixed part time* then you will work for a number days per week to be agreed at the commencement of this contract.
+    1. If your pay is specified as being "fixed part time" then you will work for a number days per week to be agreed at the commencement of this contract.
     2. You will be paid pro rata as follows: the number of days you work each week will be divided by five, the resulting fraction will be multiplied by one twelfth of the equivalent full time annual salary to give the amount of pay you are entitled to each month.

 7. ### Probationary period